michaeljdeeb/old-bootstrap-website/_posts/2013-03-11-migrated-programming-challenge-change-calculator.markdown

 If you’d like to see what I came up with as a solution you can download the gist [here](https://gist.github.com/michaeljdeeb/5131772).

-~~It’s been awhile since I’ve had to deal with Objective-C, so if you have any ways to improve/refactor this code, definitely leave it in the comments or link to your solution to this challenge.~~
+<s>It’s been awhile since I’ve had to deal with Objective-C, so if you have any ways to improve/refactor this code, definitely leave it in the comments or link to your solution to this challenge.</s>